DatasiteLabs/ds-labs-local-setup/README.md

 1. Installs ansible with brew
     - This ensures the python version and ansible play nice together
 1. Verifies xcode-select was successful
-1. Ensures pip is installed and updated for python3, along with setuptools and virtualenv.
+1. Ensures pip is installed and updated for python3, along with setuptools, wheel.
 1. Has the user setup a "DATASITE_HOME", a directory where all data can live
 1. Sets up ansible playbook dependencies and executes the local ansible script
 1. Finally force reload the shell